oevkaya/datafest_UoE/content/schedule.md

 markup: "mmark"
 ---

 All events take place virtually.
-We'll use Slack and GatherTown, primarily, for communication.
+We'll use Slack and Gather for communication.

 ### Friday, 26 March 2021

 **Welcome!**

-6-7pm - Kickoff & Meet the data on GatherTown.
+📣 6-6:30pm - Kickoff & Meet the data on Gather lecture hall
+🍻 9-9:30pm - Social hour on Gather rooftop

-Consultants available for help until midnight on Slack, you can work as late as you like.
+Consultants available for help until midnight on Gather, you can work as late as you like.

 ### Saturday, 27 March 2021

 **Carry on!**

-Morning, afternoon, and evening virtual get togethers on GatherTown.
+☕️ 11-11:30am - Social hour on Gather rooftop
+🍻 9-9:30pm - Social hour on Gather rooftop

-Consultants available for help until midnight on Slack, you can work as late as you like.
+Consultants available for help until midnight on Gather, you can work as late as you like.

-### Sunday, 15 March 2021
+### Sunday, 28 March 2021

 **Wrap up!**

-Morning and noon virtual get togethers on GatherTown.
+☕️ 11-11:30am - Social hour on Gather rooftop
+🛑 5pm - Submission deadline

-Consultants available for help until 4:00 pm on Slack.
+Consultants available for help until 5:00 pm on Gather.

-Submit by 5pm.

-### TBD
+### Friday, 2 April

 **Award ceremony**

+🏆 12-12:30pm - Award ceremony on Zoom